Seminar VII: Hagiography

 from the lives of other saints invariably claim that the story was true of

-some saint, or that there is so little doubt about the subject’s
+some saint if not of the saint with whom the text is chiefly concerned or that there is so little doubt about the subject’s

 sanctity that the mis-attribution of a few stories will scarcely make

-any difference to his cult.
+any difference to his or her cult.
 As such admissions show, hagiography’s

 claim to authority rested, as in the case